antonovvk/SharpVoronoiLib/README.md

 # VoronoiLib

-C# implementation of Fortune's Algorithm (for generating a Voronoi diagram from a set of points in a plane) with edge clipping and optional border closure.
+C# implementation of generating a Voronoi diagram from a set of points in a plane (using Fortune's Algorithm) with edge clipping and optional border closure.
 This implementation guarantees O(n×ln(n)) performance.

 The key differences from the [original repo](https://github.com/Zalgo2462/VoronoiLib)
 * Borders can be closed, that is, edges generated along the boundary